 Edison Nation Medical runs Idea Searches to match your inventions with the needs of the world’s largest brands.

-Simply tell your invention’s story through our secure Idea Search system.
-Our team reviews each idea and narrows the submissions down to the finalists, which are presented to the Search sponsor.
+Simply tell your invention’s story through our secure Innovation Search system.
+Our team reviews each idea and narrows the submissions down to the finalists, which are presented to the search sponsor.

 Ready to get started?
 Join For Free

 Edison Nation Medical has partnered with a leading manufacturer of advanced foam sleep products to find new therapeutic support surfaces (TSS) that improve or protect patient well-being during sleep or rest as well as during operating or diagnostic procedures, whether in a healthcare environment or in a home care setting.
 The goal is to find innovations that provide the best support and temperature regulation for a patient in order to help prevent and treat skin breakdown that can occur with limited mobility.

 The manufacturing partner with whom Edison Nation Medical has partnered is a leader in the use of advanced memory foam technology.
 The company’s products use a combination of gel beads to provide right temperature control, support and cushioning; open-cell technology to allow for increased airflow, balanced comfort and pain management caused by prolonged stiffness; and patented elastic cell structure technology, which provides resilient, buoyant support without the use of natural latex, which can often cause allergic reactions.

 Therapeutic support surfaces are specialized mattresses or cushions that redistribute body pressure to achieve optimal management of tissue loads, skin moisture and temperature.
 While comfort is certainly an objective, it isn’t the only objective when considering foam products for therapeutic use.
 Some additional concerns to be considered in a healthcare setting include:

 - Heat dissipation

 - Blood circulation